Dr. Simon's thoughts have been featured below:

 Dr. Kevin Simon, Chief Behavioral Health Officer of the Boston Public Health Commission, joined Matt Prichard and Sue O’Connell on @Issue to talk about taking on this critical health challenge.

-Local public health and hospital leaders, Dr. Kevin M. Simon (City of Boston, Chief Behavioral Health Officer), Dr. Kevin B. Churchwell (President & CEO, Boston Children's Hospital) and Dr. Alister Bell (CEO, Boston Medical Center) pen a letter to the City of Boston about needing to make our safe City safer.
+Local public health and hospital leaders Dr. Kevin M. Simon, Dr. Kevin B. Churchwell, and Dr. Alister Bell wrote to the City of Boston about making it safer.

 In this commentary, Dr. Simon addresses the evidence regarding the ease at which minors can access cannabis online based on recent studies.
 It serves as an alert for tighter regulations and a comprehensive understanding of youth tendencies.